daniellecrobinson/Data-Rescue-PDX/README.md

 }
 ```

-Machine readable metadata is super important -- it essentially makes data discovery and resuse possible -- and if all you do today is create one metadata file for one dataset, or find metadata online and match it to a dataset that has been downloaded, or find a few datasets that need metadata, that is AWESOME and necessary!
+Machine readable metadata is super important -- it essentially makes data discovery and resuse possible -- and if all you do today is improve one metadata file for one dataset, or find metadata online and match it to a dataset that has been downloaded, or find a few datasets that need metadata, that is AWESOME and necessary!
 No contribution is too small!

 ### Data Detectives: Discovering data and creating JSON metadata files